MassDynamics/md_form/README.md

 - `description`: Help text
 - `when`: A `When` condition to control visibility
 - `rules`: A rule or list of rules from `md_form.field_utils.rules`
 - `parameters`: Dict of custom UI parameters to merge into `json_schema_extra.parameters`.
-These are merged with any existing parameters from the field helper, allowing you to customize or extend the default behavior.
+These are merged with any existing parameters from the field helper, allowing you to customise or extend the default behaviour.

 Note: Fields are optional by default (`default=None`).
 Include `is_required()` in `rules` to make a field required.

 #### Parameter Merging

-The `parameters` argument allows you to customize field behavior by merging custom UI parameters with the field helper's default parameters.
+The `parameters` argument allows you to customise field behaviour by merging custom UI parameters with the field helper's default parameters.
 The merging logic works as follows:

 1. **Field helpers provide default parameters** - Each helper function includes sensible defaults (e.g., `select_field` includes `options`, `control_variables_field` includes `radioOptions`)
 2. **Custom parameters are merged** - Your custom `parameters` dict is merged into the existing `json_schema_extra.parameters`